sindresorhus/image-dimensions/readme.md

 *Works in any modern JavaScript environment (browsers, Node.js, Bun, Deno, etc).*

 Supporting all kinds of image formats is a non-goal.
-However, pull requests for adding JPEG XL, HEIC, AVIF, and WebP formats are welcome.
+However, pull requests for adding JPEG XL, HEIC, and AVIF formats are welcome.

 ## Supported formats

 - JPEG
 - PNG (and APNG)
 - GIF
+- WebP

 ## Install